riccardobernardi/distributed-sudoku-solver/README.md

 This part is not requested but was really important to check the performances of the algorithm and to improve them.
 I mean that training my algorithm on a thousand of images is very different between training it on a batch of ten.
 The webscraper works connecting to some predetermined pages that is known contain links to ".txt" files with puzzles or also directly one page that contains many puzzles.
 Obviously this means that the webscraper is able to accept different formats of data and encode it correctly.

-The code below connects to the sites with the most difficult sudoku that i was able to find:
+The code below connects to the sites with the most difficult sudokus that i was able to find:

 ```python
 def download_sudokus(){...}